The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Methods

-\item The quantum resource estimation process primarily involves rotating the initial quantum state using quantum gate operations and measuring the rotated state in the computational basis.
-During this rotation process, it is essential to determine the values of the single-qubit gates, which are directly related to the number of measurements required to achieve the desired precision.
-In our experiments, we assume a precision of $\varepsilon = 0.01$ and a failure probability of $\delta = 0.01$.
-The number of measurements required to estimate a single observable with Pauli weight $w$ is given in \cite{huang2020predicting}.
-However, we address a more general case where each observable must be decomposed into simpler Pauli observables of weight $w$.
-For each of these individual observables, the required number of measurements can be determined by following the procedure outlined in \cite{huang2020predicting}.
-By summing the measurement counts for all such decomposed observables, we obtain an estimate of the total number of measurements $T$ required for the general observable.
-Consequently, the total number of single-qubit gates is clearly $n \times T$, since each qubit must undergo a single-qubit gate operation during each measurement.
-According to \cite{AbuGhanem_2025}, for superconducting quantum computers, the operation time for a single-qubit gate is approximately $10^{-8}$ seconds, while a single quantum measurement takes around $10^{-5}$ seconds.
-Although Table 1 summarizes the corresponding data for various types of quantum computers, this study first takes superconducting quantum computers as an example to compare the two methods. \\ \item In classical computing, resource usage is typically quantified in terms of the number of floating-point operations (FLOPs).
+In classical computing, resource usage is typically quantified in terms of the number of floating-point operations (FLOPs).
 Classical computations involving matrix multiplications are central to many problems in the shadow method.
 However, when the observables are expressed in Pauli form, these calculations can be significantly simplified.
 Specifically, it suffices to verify whether the measurement basis matches the basis of the observable.
-If they match, the expectation value of the observable can be predicted by averaging the product of the corresponding eigenvalues, as detailed in the Appendix.
+If they match, the expectation value of the observable can be predicted by averaging the product of the corresponding eigenvalues, as detailed in the Appendix~\ref{sec:b1}.
 This approach eliminates the need for explicit matrix multiplications, thereby substantially reducing the classical computational resources required.
 The rationale for distinguishing between different types of observables in this analysis is to optimize resource consumption based on the observable's structure.
 Accordingly, we estimate the number of FLOPs required for classical computations by analyzing the code used in this matching-based prediction method.
 Since our goal is to estimate resources rather than constrain the device to perform specific predictive operations, we can assume the maximum computational capability of the device.For this estimation, we assume the use of a supercomputer whose model and floating-point operation performance are listed on the TOP500 website \cite{top500_2024}.
 These systems typically operate at speeds on the order of $O(10^{14})$ to $O(10^{16})$ FLOPs per second.
-For our analysis, we assume a computational speed of approximately $10^{15}$ FLOPs per second. \end{itemize}
+For our analysis, we assume a computational speed of approximately $10^{15}$ FLOPs per second.